Dejan Savićević: 1993–94 season: continued rowing with Capello and 1994 Champions League Final

 Still, the season would end on a high note for Savićević.
-His performance in the 1994 UEFA Champions League Final at Athens' Olympic Stadium on 18 May would turn out to be his greatest moment in football and arguably one of the finest individual displays seen in the competition.
-He had already given indications of improved form and confidence in the second part of the Champions League season, scoring twice during March 1994 right after the winter break in consecutive home-and-away matches versus Werder Bremen (though the goal at San Siro came as result of an atrocious mistake by Werder defender).
-Still, despite smoothly finishing top of the group and easily winning the one-match semifinal, Milan was in a bit of disarray heading into the final as both central defenders Franco Baresi and Alessandro Costacurta, the core of Capello's tactical defensive setup, were suspended.
-Considering that the opponent was the high-flying Johan Cruijff's Barcelona "dream team" with Romário, Hristo Stoichkov, Ronald Koeman, José Mari Bakero, Pep Guardiola, etc., Capello made a decision to fight fire with fire by sending out a lot more offense-minded formation.
-The changed approach suited Savićević just fine: he created the opening goal for Daniele Massaro and then scored a spectacular 35-yard half volley for 3–0 to put the game beyond Barcelona's reach.
-The sheer audacity and technical brilliance of the goal – decision to go for a well-placed lob from the right edge of the penalty area on Barca goalkeeper Andoni Zubizarreta who was slightly off his line in a situation when most would get closer and opt for a hard-driven shot as no defender was near – won Savićević much praise and accolades.
+His performance in the 1994 UEFA Champions League Final at Athens' Olympic Stadium on 18 May was remarkable, scoring one goal and distracting his opponents in a 4-0 victory against Barcelona.
+He had displayed improved form and confidence in the second part of the Champions League season, scoring twice during March 1994 right after the winter break in consecutive home-and-away matches versus Werder Bremen.
+Still, despite finishing top of the group and winning the one-match semifinal, Milan was in disarray heading into the final as both central defenders Franco Baresi and Alessandro Costacurta, the core of Capello's tactical defensive setup, were suspended.
+Considering that the opponent was the high-flying Barcelona "dream team" which consisted of Romário, Hristo Stoichkov, Ronald Koeman, José Mari Bakero, Pep Guardiola, among others, Capello made a decision to fight fire with fire by sending out an offense-minded formation.
+With this changed approach, Savićević created the opening goal for Daniele Massaro and then scored a 35-yard half volley for 3–0 to put the game beyond Barcelona's reach.